michaelroycummings/Lyft-Rideshare-AB-Testing/readme.md

 Lyft operates in a two sided market, so our independent units assumption is false if we chose users as the only unit of randomization.
 Our two known options are geo-based and time-based randomization.
 Geo-based randomization is not a great resolution for our Lyft example because geographical regions are likely to be strongly dependent until we zoom out to the city level, at which point the number of units (number of cities) is very small, making it difficult to create treatment and control groups with equal distributions of confounding variables.
 Time-based randomization is a great option as our treatments will likely have an immediate effect on users.

 The units of randomization would therefore be users and time, and the units of diversion would be user identifiers.
-Specifically, I would run the trial over a two week period and divide this experimental period into 2016 10-minute time-units.
+Specifically, I would run the trial over a two-week period and divide this experimental period into 2016 10-minute time-units.
 Since I've chosen a series of paired tests, I would first randomize by users to fill the g treatment and control groups, and then randomize assignment of each time-unit to one of the g groups.

-Although using a single, long time period per group would avoid the resource sharing problem of Lyft's two-sided market, as you will see in [Stratification along Time](#2d-stratification-along-time), randomizing by multiple, short periods allows us to accounting for time as a confounder.
+Although using a single, long time period per group would avoid the resource sharing problem of Lyft's two-sided market, as you will see in [Stratification along Time](#2d-stratification-along-time), randomizing by multiple, short periods allows us to account for time as a confounder.

 <br>